Maine votes in:

 Register by mail?

-Although you may register to vote in person at your town office at any time, including on Election Day, mailed registration forms must be received by June 19.
-Get more information about registering to vote in our FAQ or from the Maine Secretary of State.
+You may register to vote in person at your town office at any time, including on Election Day.
+Find your town office HERE.
+Get more information about registering to vote from the Maine Secretary of State.

 Register if I am a college student?